gaswelder/htmlparser/README.md

 # HTML parser

-This is an HTML parser with a DOM implementation.
+This is an HTML parser with a minimal DOM implementation.
 It doesn't depend on PHP's bundled libxml and DOM.

-## Usage
+## Usage example

 ```php
 <?php